Bactrian deer: Population

 By 1999, not more than 400 Bukhara deer remained.
 The population diminished most drastically in Tajikistan because of military conflicts.
 Since then, though, environmental organizations have taken steps to save the species.

 Moreover, World Wide Fund for Nature implemented a reintroduction programme to bring Bukhara deer back to the places where they had once inhabited.
 For example, Bactrian deer have been reintroduced into the Zarafshan reserve in Uzbekistan; and in the Syrdarya–Turkestan State Regional Natural Park in the Turkistan Region of Kazakhstan.
 In 2021, it was announced that the in Kazakhstan released 61 Burkhara deer in efforts to revive the species in the Balkhash Region.

 As a result of conservation efforts, the deer populations have increased.
 In 2006, about 1,000 deer lived in Central Asia.
 The largest wild populations were found in 2009 in the Karatchingil Nature Reserve (320–350 animals) in the neighborhood of Altyn-Emel National Park in Kazakhstan; in the Badai Tugai Nature Reserve (374 animals) in Uzbekistan; and in the Tigrovaya Balka Nature Reserve (>150 animals) in Tajikistan.
 The total wild population in 2011 is 1,430 and increasing.

 Conservation

 Under the auspices of the Convention on Migratory Species of Wild Animals, also known as the Bonn Convention, the Memorandum of Understanding (MoU) concerning Conservation and Restoration of the Bukhara Deer was concluded and came into effect on 16 May 2002.
 Acknowledging that the Bukhara deer faces threat of extinction as a result of human activities, the MoU provides an intergovernmental framework for governments, scientists and other groups to monitor and coordinate ongoing conservation efforts.

 In 2013, ecologist Zalmai Moheb and a team of researchers found positive sign on their existence.

-The fourth release of Bactrian deer was held in the Ile-Balkhash reserve, reported the Forestry and Wildlife Committee of the Kazakh Ministry of Ecology, Geology, and Natural Resources on July 11, 2022.
+The fourth release of Bactrian deer was held in the Ile-Balkhash State Nature Reserve, reported the Forestry and Wildlife Committee of the Kazakh Ministry of Ecology, Geology, and Natural Resources on July 11, 2022.
 Overall, there are 150 species to date.